 Issues - Evaluation and Monitoring 1.
 Numerous gaps and barriers still remain for obtaining data needed to see the trends and determine areas in which additional focus and attention.
 2. Historic treatment outcome data (i.e. successful treatment discharge) is not a reliable measure related to the County's goal of improving long-term recovery outcomes and quality of care.
 Why 1.
 Without data it is not possible to see patterns and trends and make data-informed decisions.
-How (strategies) 2022 Status 1.
+How (strategies) 2022 Status 1 TD 1.
 Collaborate, coordinate, evaluate and disseminate with the Department of Health (O2DA) 1.
+IP 1.
+Collaborate, coordinate, evaluate and disseminate with the Department of Health (O2DA) to obtain and share timely mental and/or substance disorder related data (i.e. RCI, 1.
+IP 2.
 IP to obtain and share timely mental and/or substance disorder related data (i.e. RCI, 2.
-IP overdose, Narcan deployment, mobile crisis, ER visits) from hospitals, fire rescue, law 3.
-C enforcement, Health Care District, Southeast Florida Behavioral Health Network and 4.
-IP Medical Examiners Office through a dashboard and other means.
+IP to obtain and share timely mental and/or substance disorder related data (i.e. RCI, overdose, Narcan deployment, mobile crisis, ER visits) from hospitals, fire rescue, law 2.
+IP 3.
+C to obtain and share timely mental and/or substance disorder related data (i.e. RCI, overdose, Narcan deployment, mobile crisis, ER visits) from hospitals, fire rescue, law enforcement, Health Care District, Southeast Florida Behavioral Health Network and 2.
+IP 3.
+C to obtain and share timely mental and/or substance disorder related data (i.e. RCI, overdose, Narcan deployment, mobile crisis, ER visits) from hospitals, fire rescue, law enforcement, Health Care District, Southeast Florida Behavioral Health Network and Medical Examiners Office through a dashboard and other means.
+2. IP 3.
+C to obtain and share timely mental and/or substance disorder related data (i.e. RCI, overdose, Narcan deployment, mobile crisis, ER visits) from hospitals, fire rescue, law enforcement, Health Care District, Southeast Florida Behavioral Health Network and Medical Examiners Office through a dashboard and other means.
+2. Identify entities that are currently not reporting data and advocate for them to be required 2.
+IP 3.
+C to obtain and share timely mental and/or substance disorder related data (i.e. RCI, overdose, Narcan deployment, mobile crisis, ER visits) from hospitals, fire rescue, law enforcement, Health Care District, Southeast Florida Behavioral Health Network and Medical Examiners Office through a dashboard and other means.
 2. Identify entities that are currently not reporting data and advocate for them to be required to do so.
-3. Deploy RCI specifically with providers and more broadly in the community in order to collect data to determine success in achieving improvements in long-term recovery outcomes as well as overall community wellness.
+2. IP 3.
+C

 4. Utilize Overdose Mapping (High Intensity Drug Trafficking Areas (HIDTA)) data.
 2024 1.
-Dashboard for shared data.
-2. Evaluate number of MAT options available to individuals.
-3. Maximize use of research and RCI data to improve the health and wellness of clients, program participants, policy makers, families, communities, and partners.
-4. Expand data collection systems to include data on mental health such as including data from the mobile response teams.
+Da ashboard for shared data.
+2. Ev valuate number of MAT options available to individuals.
+3. M aximize use of research and RCI data to improve the health and wellness of clients, pr ogram participants, policy makers, families, communities, and partners.
+4. Ex spand data collection systems to include data on mental health such as including data from th e mobile response teams.
 Accountability 1.
 Track progress and completion of data dashboard.
 2. Track utilization of RCI surveys and the number of housing, education and employment opportunities that have been initiated and provided based on needs identified through the survey results.
 3. Review and analyze data and prepare quarterly reports to the Advisory Committee which addresses data quality and additional data needs.
 4. Track progress and completion of other evaluation and monitoring strategic objectives.